 Prepare just as you would for an office interview.
 Research the company, have responses ready for typical interview questions, and have a list of questions to ask the interviewer.
 Bring a portfolio and pad and pen so you can take notes.
 Or, if you're more comfortable using a mobile device, bring your laptop.
 Also, bring a few copies of your resume and references, if you have them.

 It may be noisy in a public place due to distractions such as noisy customers, piped-in music, and waitstaff coming and going.
 Try to focus on the interviewer as best you can.
 Keep the interview focused, as well, by staying on topic.
 Even if you order a light snack to go with your coffee or tea, don't think about the food, think about what you need to say to make a good impression.
 Another common distraction is one that you might bring upon yourself, your cell phone.
 A ringing cell phone or pinging text message will distract you as well as the interviewer.
 Be sure to put your phone on mute before you sit down to the interview

 Watch Your Manners

 Be careful what you order from the menu.
-If you're having a meal choose something simple and easy to eat and never order the most expensive item on the menu.
-Avoid messy food like spaghetti or hard to eat food like a hot panini made with crusty bread.
+If you're having a meal choose something simple and easy to eat, and never order the most expensive item on the menu.
+Avoid messy food like spaghetti or hard-to-eat food like a hot panini made with crusty bread.
 Don't order anything to go (even a cup of coffee) and put it on the interviewer's tab, even if the interviewer orders something to go.
-And don't tend to your hygiene at the table.
-Excuse yourself and retire to the men's room or ladies room to pick your teeth, brush your hair, or freshen your makeup.
+Don't tend to your hygiene at the table.
+Excuse yourself and retire to the men's room or ladies' room to pick your teeth, brush your hair, or freshen your makeup.

-Make sure you follow-up with a thank you note (just like you would have if you interviewed for the position in a corporate office) and to check on the status of your candidacy by phone or email.
+Make sure you follow-up with a thank you note (just like you would have if you interviewed for the position in a corporate office), and check on the status of your candidacy by phone or email.